toastynerd/Rx_SMS/README.md

 - Tre Cain

 ## Instructions
-- To create a new user, run post request with a new phone number: http post :3000/newUser phoneNumber=1234567890
+- To create a new user, run post request with a new phone number: http POST rx-sms.herokuapp.com/api/user/newUser name=$YourName phoneNumber=$YourPhoneNumber
-- To get a user, run get request with a user's id: http get :3000/01234
+- To get a user, run get request with a user's id: http GET rx-sms.herokuapp.com/api/user/$UserId
-- To get all users, run: http get :3000/allUsers
+- To get all users, run: http GET rx-sms.herokuapp.com/api/user/allUsers
-- To create a new drug, run a post request with a new drug: http post :3000/newDrug drug=valium
+- To create a new drug, run a post request with a new drug: http POST rx-sms.herokuapp.com/api/drug/newDrug drug=$Drug
-- To get a drug, run a get request with a drug's id: http get :3000/54321
+- To get a drug, run a get request with a drug's id: http GET rx-sms.herokuapp.com/api/drug/$DrugId
-- To get all drugs, run: http get :3000/allDrugs
+- To get all drugs, run: http GET rx-sms.herokuapp.com/api/drug/allDrugs
-- To add user to drug, run: http put :3000/api/user/$UserId/drug/$DrugId
+- To save a medication to a user, run: http PUT rx-sms.herokuapp.com/api/user/$UserId/drug/$DrugId
+- To get a list of all drug names that interact with a user's saved drugs, run: http GET rx-sms.herokuapp.com/api/interactions/$UserId
+- To check for specific interactions between a new drug and a users saved drugs, run: http GET rx-sms.herokuapp.com/api/interactions/$UserId/$NewDrug

+- Note: Replace $Content with your personalized information